Black-Beard-Sdk/sdk.net/Docs/Black.Beard.Dynamics.Services.md

 var builder = WebApplication.CreateBuilder(args).LoadConfiguration();
 ```

-If you want adding configuration, append a new class with the attribute [](#!-ExposeClassAttribute 'ExposeClassAttribute') and implement
+If you want adding configuration, append a new class with the attribute [ExposeClassAttribute](#T-Bb-ComponentModel-Attributes-ExposeClassAttribute 'Bb.ComponentModel.Attributes.ExposeClassAttribute') and implement
 the interface [IInjectBuilder\`1](#T-Bb-ComponentModel-IInjectBuilder`1 'Bb.ComponentModel.IInjectBuilder`1')

 ```Csharp